 Mental health conditions can impact criminal cases in several ways, particularly when a defendant’s mental state influences their actions, decision-making, or ability to understand the legal proceedings against them.
 Some key areas where mental health plays a role include:

-- Competency to stand trial
+1. Competency to stand trial

-A defendant must be deemed competent to stand trial, meaning they understand the charges against them and can participate in their defense.
-If a person is found incompetent due to a mental health condition, they may be placed in psychiatric care until they regain competency. - Insanity defense
+</strong>A defendant must be deemed competent to stand trial, meaning they understand the charges against them and can participate in their defense.
+If a person is found incompetent due to a mental health condition, they may be placed in psychiatric care until they regain competency.

-Unlike the insanity defense, which argues a complete lack of understanding, diminished capacity suggests that a defendant’s mental state reduced their ability to form intent or understand their actions fully.
-This defense can sometimes lead to lesser charges or reduced sentences. - Mitigating factors in sentencing
+Unlike the insanity defense, which argues complete lack of understanding, diminished capacity suggests a reduced ability to form intent.
+This defense indicates that a defendant’s mental state impaired their understanding of their actions.
+Consequently, it can lead to lesser charges or reduced sentences.

 Even if a defendant is convicted, mental health conditions may be considered during sentencing.
-Courts may impose alternative sentences, such as treatment programs or psychiatric care, rather than traditional incarceration. - False confessions
+Courts may impose alternative sentences, such as treatment programs or psychiatric care, rather than traditional incarceration.

 Some individuals with mental illnesses may be more susceptible to coercion during interrogations, leading to false confessions.
 Their condition might make them more likely to comply with authority figures, even if they are not guilty.